pnlng/alfred-url-actions/README.md

 - Copy link in Markdown
 - Add a task to OmniFocus Pro
-- Clean up Amazon URLs
+- Optionally remove URL query parameters

 The actions are also customizable.
 It can